Painadath/PyEncrypter/README.md

 if you found any bugs report it in the issue page

+if you have any designing ideas open a issue for it or contact me on samuelpainadath@gmail.com

 Currently the setup.py is not supported for windows and Mac Command line version of this project is in the commandline folder This was a simple project for learning python3